susmitpy/neo4j_recommender_workshop/Readme.md

 We are building a Movie Recommender.
 We need **Constraints**, **Movies**, and **Ratings**.

 ### A.0 Create Constraints
 (Ensures we don't have duplicate Movies or Users.
-Like a Primary Key).
+Like a Primary Key in SQL).

 **Copy/Paste:**
 ```cypher